shajra/haskell-hls-nix/doc/nix.md

 ## Building Nix expressions<a id="sec-4-2"></a>

+The following result is returned by our prior execution of `nix search --no-cache --file .`:

+    * hls-renamed (haskell-language-server-ghc884-renamed)
+      Haskell Language Server (HLS) for GHC 8.8.4, renamed binary

-From our execution of `nix search` above we can see that a package named "haskell-language-server-ghc884-renamed" can be accessed with the "hls-renamed" attribute path in the Nix expression in the project root's `default.nix`.
+We can see that a package named "haskell-language-server-ghc884-renamed" can be accessed with the "hls-renamed" attribute path in the Nix expression in the project root's `default.nix`.
+This package provides the executable `haskell-language-server-8.8.4`.

 We can build this package with `nix build` from the project root: